LarsBehrenberg/testing-copy/content/posts/impressionist-news.md

 * Museums and exhibitions are starting to re-open after Covid-19 lockdown.
 * Various museums putting on virtual tours, galleries and other activities to help you cope with Covid-19 lockdown.
-* Bid on impressionist works and writings at a number of online auctions.
+* Technology is allowing collectors to bid on impressionist works and writings in online auctions.
 * The Boston Museum of Fine Arts marked its 150th anniversary in February 2020.